wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 #### Auto-Correcting Typed Characters

 You can implement auto-correcting of typed characters with using `PA2OtpUtil.validateAndCorrectTypedCharacter()` function in screens, where user is supposed to enter an activation or recovery code.
-This technique is possible due to fact, that Base32 is constructed so that it doesn't contain visually confusing characters.
+This technique is possible due to the fact that Base32 is constructed so that it doesn't contain visually confusing characters.
 For example, `1` (number one) and `I` (capital I) are confusing, so only `I` is allowed.
 The benefit is that the provided function can correct typed `1` and translate it to `I`.

 Here's an example how to iterate over the string and validate it character by character: